PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 coverage, then the sequential core, pass-efficiency, architecture, and TensorFlow-import-blocked suites.
 Commit and push only; do not create or update a pull request.

+## Demand-driven shape readiness implementation checkpoint

+`core.shape_readiness.reconcile_shape_sensitive_inputs_on_demand()` now owns
+the six-op target set, unresolved-rank predicate, and lowering-time static-shape scan.
+It returns `{"reconciled_static_tensor_shapes": 0}` for non-target ops, known rank-two-or-higher inputs, explicit rank-one shape hints, and constant tensors.
+An unresolved nonconstant input with no raw shape hint invokes the same static reconciliation owner as before.

+The ONNX node loop now contains one typed `node`/`ctx` call between `NodeView` construction and dispatch.
+Its inline op set, input-name collection, and nested closure were removed.
+This preserves demand-driven behavior while making the policy independently testable and avoiding graph scans for stable paths.

+Focused owner, integration-trigger, and architecture coverage is `16 passed in 2.27s`.
+The sequential shape-readiness, Constant, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `367 passed in 26.36s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, return to the post-lowering phase inventory.
+The broad terminal phase before its unconditional reconciliation is still unsafe to guard until all participating owners return complete mutation and prune evidence.
+Select a smaller orchestration cluster inside that interval and characterize its result propagation before changing the phase barrier.
+Commit and push only; do not create or update a pull request.